 I am constantly surprised at my reaction when some loving soul brings it upon themself to send a “care packet” my way which contains a block of Cadbury´s – “what type?” it doesn´t matter what type – any Cadbury´s is Cadbury´s!

+When I first received this sacred package I realised it had been 3 months since the last time I had tasted real chocolate!
+I proudly presented the DHL pack to my family proclaiming that the Lord had placed us on the hearts of another and was blessing us for our efforts so far.
 We were so excited to receive anything from the outside world - we opened the paper vessel in awe like it was some treasure chest containing gold, and I shared out the block piece by piece, watching as my kids and husband swallowed it down like baby birds devouring a worm offered by their mother.

 In less than 5 seconds, and only personally consuming 2 pieces of the 500gram packet, it was all over, though I tried to savor the taste for hours after by not eating or drinking anything which would contaminate my taste buds´ memory of the chocolate.